 CAPITAL CONSTRUCTION PROJECTS:

 PAC Modernization – Commissioning and punch list on-going.
-The punch list has been ongoing for two months and will continue with all concrete work in front of the indoor theater being redone.
+The punch list has been ongoing for two months and will continue with isolated concrete repair work in front of the theater..
 Also it was mentioned by committee members who have recently toured the outdoor theater that there is a significant water issue with the sprinkler system on the stage left side of the facility (looking at the stage from the audience).

 SCHEDULED MAINTENANCE PROJECTS: